gems-uff/noworkflow/README.md

 $ now restore 91f4fdc7-6c36-4c9d-a43a-341eaee9b7fb
 ```

 By default, the restore command will restore the trial script, imported local modules and the first access to files.
 Use the option *-s* to leave out the script; the option *-l* to leave out modules; and the option *-a* to leave out file accesses.
 The restore command track the evolution history.
-By default, subsequent trials are based on the previous Trial (e.g. Trial 2 is based on Trial 1).
-When you restore a Trial, the next Trial will be based on the restored Trial (e.g. Trial 3 based on Trial 1).
+By default, subsequent trials are based on the previous Trial (e.g. Trial 01482b72-2005-4319-bd57-773291f9f7b1 is based on 7fb4ca3d-8046-46cf-9c54-54923d2076ba).
+When you restore a Trial, the next Trial will be based on the restored Trial (e.g. c320d339-09d1-4d10-ad38-e565fa1f1f08 based on Trial 7fb4ca3d-8046-46cf-9c54-54923d2076ba).

 The restore command also provides a *-f path* option.
 This option can be used to restore a single file.
 With this command there are extra options: *-t path2* specifies the target of restored file; *-i id* identifies the file.
 There are 3 possibilities to identify files: by access time, by code hash, or by number of access.